jonathanejaffee/elevator/README.md

+-   Executable is elevator - built for linux.

 **** This is the complex version of the elevator - for the simple version switch to branch simple-elevator ****

 This version of the elevator incorporates additional complexity to account for new information, and be an overall higher fidelity sim.